spdx/spdx-spec/build.md

 # Building the specification website

-You may like to build the specification website locally to test your additions and edits.
+You may want to build the specification website locally to test your additions and edits and review if they render as intended.

-The specification website building flow looks like this:

 ```text
   +-------------------+